-First stop after leaving Bryn Moel — Chocolate!
-And a little lunch in Pentrefoelas at the Chocolate Shop and Tea Room.
+First stop after leaving Bryn Moel — CHOCOLATE — and a little lunch in Pentrefoelas at the Chocolate Shop and Tea Room.
 While I had a simple toasted ham tomato and onion sandwich, I explored my travel options for the day.
-SI had two options and decided to take the one to Beddgelert.
+I had two options and decided to take the one to Beddgelert.

 I promptly got lost.
 The road was well paved, a track and a half and generally in the right direction.
 So I decided to have an adventure.
 The scenery was incredible and included traveling over national trust land.